 Clean and sanitize the keg and all equipment before beginning.
 A good practice is to disassemble the inlet and outlet poppets, remove the dip tube and soak everything.
 Especially the first time you use the keg.
 At this time, inspect all of the seals and replace if needed.

-Siphon the finished cider into the corny keg using an auto siphon.
+Once the keg is purged, siphon the finished cider into the corny keg using an auto siphon.
 I like to place the lid over the opening to reduce the chance of anything falling or blowing in.

 While all of the headspace in the keg should be CO2, some air may have made its way into the keg during the filling process.
 To remove the air, simply purge the keg a couple of times by pulling the relief valve (ball lock keg) or removing the GAS fitting and pushing down on the poppet (pin lock keg).
 Verify inlet and outlet so you do not get a cider shower!

 Cider does not typically create a head like beer because it does not contain the proteins that beer does.
 This means that you can carbonate cider much higher than a beer without foaming and over carbonation issues (to a point).
-You can certainly overdo it though, think of opening a bottle of mineral water that gushes without being shook.
+You can certainly overdo it though, think of opening a bottle of mineral water that gushes without being shaken.

 A carbonation calculator can be used to calculate the precise amount of carbonation for your cider based on your preferences.